bsurmanski/wlc/README.md

 WL's syntax is different enough that modifying clang would be a significant effort.
 Also, I am not familier enough with clang's architecture to do so.

+### Why is a dot required to reference a class member?
+In most object oriented languages, you may simply name the member and it will be within scope.
+In WL, instead you *must* reference members by indexing the this identifier.
+As a shortcut, a unary dot is equivilent.

+for example:
+    class MyClass {
+        int member

+        int myFunc(){
+            return member // Bad!
+        }

+        int myFunc2(){
+            return this.member // Good
+        }

+        int myFunc3(){
+            return .member // Equivilent to this.member, preferable for suscinctness }

+    }

+The reason this is done is to make things more readible.
+It is sometimes difficult to tell where a variable is defined when reading someone else's code, or your own code from long in the past.
+This helps the reader of the code know that the member is contained in the class.
+Its a minor syntax addition that should help readibility.
+Of course, some people would rather WL to act like other languages they've used.
+For this, there is a 'use' extension

+    use "implicit_this"

+With "implicit\_this" enabled, no 'this', nor unary dot is required to reference class members.

-## Future
+## Features

 ### 'Use' statement
-use statements will enable specific compiler extensions, or modify language syntax.
-Use statements will have a syntax of
+use statements enable specific compiler extensions, or modify language syntax.
+When complete, use statements will likely have a syntax of

     use extensionName

+Currently, they are enabled by

+    use "extensionName"

 extensions can have various effects ranging from syntactical preference (substituting symbols), to declaring new keywords, types, and behaviour.

-extensions will only affect the module they are declared in. 'use' extensions should not destructively modify the behaviour of the compiler, and Modules with 'use' extensions should be able to interface with those without.
+extensions only affect the module they are declared in. 'use' extensions should not destructively modify the behaviour of the compiler, and Modules with 'use' extensions should be able to interface with those without.